 Gressoney and the Monte Rosa is the largest and most diversified heli-ski spot in the Alps, with more than 22 landings around the Monte Rosa.
 The mountain guiding companies here are Lyskamm Viaggi and Guide Monterosa, offering ski-touring and held-skiing.
 You can also book through heli-ski specialist, Luex.

 Travelling British ski school Snoworks also visits Gressoney each winter, to run popular backcountry skiing courses – usually in January or early February.
 Guides from the Monterosa provide invaluable local knowledge about safety and terrain, while the Snoworks instructors focus on technique and tactics.
-In March 2016 Warren Smith Ski Academy also started running five- and seven-day ski courses in the resort.
+In 2016 Warren Smith Ski Academy started running five- and seven-day ski courses in the resort.
 Warren has a course in March 2018.

 Family Skiing is in Complete Contrast to the Tough Off-Piste